Lockheed Martin E-130J: Development

-However, as the program progressed the Navy's TACAMO requirements and the Air Force's ABNCP requirements diverged.
-In December 2020 (FY2021), the US Navy announced that it awarded a contract to Lockheed Martin for the purchase of the C-130J-30 Hercules as a testbed for the TACAMO mission.
+As the program progressed, the Navy's TACAMO requirements and the Air Force's ABNCP requirements diverged.
+In December 2020, the US Navy awarded a contract to Lockheed Martin for the purchase of the C-130J-30 Hercules as a testbed for the TACAMO mission.
 The aircraft selection represents a return to the C-130 platform by the Navy, which used the EC-130Q (an older variant despite the higher letter) for the TACAMO mission from 1963 until 1993.

 The selection of the C-130 platform, which is much smaller than the E-6, was surprising to some who expected something based on the larger P-8 Poseidon (based on the Boeing 737) or the much larger KC-46 Pegasus (based on the Boeing 767).

 The Navy determined that the elimination of the ABNCP and "Looking Glass" requirements reduces the crew size and endurance requirements, allowing for a much smaller aircraft.
 Additionally, using a C-130-based platform ensures training and supply chain commonality with other US military C-130 programs.
-Finally, a C-130-based platform can deploy to a much wider range of bases around the world than a larger jet-based platform.
+The C-130-based platform can deploy to a much wider range of bases around the world than a larger jet-based platform.
 With the C-130's reduced runway requirements compared to any of the above jets and design features that emphasize austere and even rough-field capabilities, the E-130J's operations would become less predictable to adversaries.

 Three pre-production aircraft were purchased in FY2023: one to be used for air vehicle testing, the other two for mission systems testing.
 In October 2024, the Navy re-designated the E-XX as the E-130J.
 The Navy envisions purchases of three production aircraft in FY2027 and another six in FY2028.

 Funding

 Since the FY2022 NDAA, Congress has appropriated over $400 million in development funds, including $48.6 million for the first contracts in 2022 and $502 million in 2023.
 The Navy requested substantially less funding in FY2024, asking for $213.7 million.
-As of the FY2024 funding request, the program is expected to cost $3.125 billion over the period from FY2022 through FY2028.
+As of the FY2024 funding request, the program is expected to cost $3.125 billion over the period from FY2022 to FY2028.